svazqz/initio/README.md

 });
 ```

-The previous concepts allow also to get the following open API definition out of the box by runing the nx command `nx run lib-data:exporter` (WIP to improve the way consumers are loaded in the exporter):
+The definition of the api request handlers allow us to get the following open API definition out of the box by runing the nx command `nx run lib-data:exporter` (WIP to improve the way consumers are loaded in the exporter):

+_Note:_ In order to use this feature you have to explicitly add the api files you want to be exported in the lib/data/src/open-api/exporter.ts file; also all the imports in any app needs to be made using the relative path notation, since the command for exporting the info does not load the tsconfig properly.
+You can take a look of this in the geo demo implementation.

 ```json
 {